Gamify Your Reality

-- If they look like a worthwhile target (wearing nice clothing, carrying in a nice phone, etc).
+- If they look like a worthwhile target (wearing nice clothing, carrying a nice phone, etc).

-If you weere going to have sex in this room, where would you do it?
+If you were going to have sex in this room, where would you do it?
 Which position?

-- Where would I run if I where caught.
+- Where would I run if I were caught?